 Used as the setting for Shakespeare’s Romeo and Juliet, this medieval town, built between the meandering Adige River, is the quintessential romantic Italian city.

 Offering world-class restaurants, shopping to rival glitzy Rome, and huge performances staged in the ancient Roman amphitheatre, you will fall head over heels in love with Verona and with each other!

-Travelers in the know, regard Paros as the quintessential Greek Island.
-This idyllic island that sits in the middle of the sparkling blue Aegean Sea greeting new arrivals with sugar cube white houses, pristine white sand beaches and quaint fishing villages.
+Travellers in the know regard Paros as the quintessential Greek Island.
+This idyllic island that sits in the middle of the sparkling blue Aegean Sea greets new arrivals with sugar cube white houses, pristine white sand beaches and quaint fishing villages.

-Naousa is the village to head for if you love to shop in windy Greek alleyways, indulge in fresh fish and spend the evenings drinking cocktails in one of the harbour front bars.
+Naousa is the village to head for if you love to shop, indulge in fresh fish and spend the evenings drinking cocktails in one of the many harbour-front bars.